An Introduction to Gravitational Wave Theory: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Abhay Ashtekar, Eanna Flanagan, C\'edric Deffayet, Alejandro Perez, Eric Poisson, Carlo Rovelli, Robert Wald for discussions on the topics of this review, as well as multiple Master 2 and doctoral students whom we have had the pleasure to teach.
+We are grateful to Abhay Ashtekar, Tom Bertheas, C\'edric Deffayet, Nathalie Deruelle, Eanna Flanagan, Alejandro Perez, Pierre Piovesan, Eric Poisson, Syksy R\"as\"anen, Carlo Rovelli, Robert Wald for discussions on the topics of this review, as well as multiple Master 2 and doctoral students whom we have had the pleasure to teach.
 We also thank ChatGPT for technical support (not for the calculations though).
 This work was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research, Innovation and Science.
 This work was also supported in part by CERN.